booptroopeugene/booptroopeugene/posts/research-tools-on-police-violence-first-of-a-series-of-articles-for-booptroopeugene-news-by-ellen.md

 ---
-title: Research Tools on Police Violence.
-First of a series of articles for BoopTroopEugene News, by Ellen
+title: "Research Tools on Police Violence.
+First of a series of articles for BoopTroopEugene News, by #5"
 date: 2020-06-15T18:31:00.000Z
 author: remysaverem
 summary: "In this series of news briefs, I will be sharing articles and